-Generally speaking, Defi primitives like those we mentioned earlier are among the safest protocols to use, since they have been extensively tested and refined – though they still carry a degree of risk.
+Generally speaking, Defi primitives like those we mentioned earlier are among the safest protocols to use, since they have been extensively audited – though they still carry a degree of risk.
 The newer and more experimental the Defi service, the likelier the possibility that it will contain a vulnerability.

 There is also the risk of user error.
 While Defi design is improving all the time, it’s still not as user-friendly as traditional financial apps for banking and saving.
 It thus helps to have a degree of technical knowledge, to understand what is happening when you interact with these protocols, and the steps you should take to prevent loss of funds.